Yorko/mlcourse.ai/_sources/book/topic01/topic01_pandas_data_analysis.md

 - The share of loyal clients in the dataset is 85.5%.
 The most naive model that always predicts a "loyal customer" on such data will guess right in about 85.5% of all cases.
 That is, the proportion of correct answers (*accuracy*) of subsequent models should be no less than this number, and will hopefully be significantly higher;
 - With the help of a simple prediction that can be expressed by the following formula: `International plan = True & Customer Service calls > 3 => Churn = 1, else Churn = 0`, we can expect a guessing rate of 85.8%, which is just above 85.5%.
 Subsequently, we'll talk about decision trees and figure out how to find such rules **automatically** based only on the input data;
 - We got these two baselines without applying machine learning, and they’ll serve as the starting point for our subsequent models.
-If it turns out that with enormous effort, we increase accuracy by only 0.5%, persay, then possibly we are doing something wrong, and it suffices to confine ourselves to a simple "if-else" model with two conditions;
+If it turns out that with enormous effort, we increase accuracy by only 0.5%, per se, then possibly we are doing something wrong, and it suffices to confine ourselves to a simple "if-else" model with two conditions;
 - Before training complex models, it is recommended to wrangle the data a bit, make some plots, and check simple assumptions.
 Moreover, in business applications of machine learning, they usually start with simple solutions and then experiment with more complex ones.

 ```{figure} /_static/img/topic01/no_ml_meme.jpg